Good afternoon,

 If that is the case then you need to see your doctor who can prescribe you helpful medications or change the ones you take.
 It would be interesting to know how long it has been since you started having this scalp condition.

-Clynol produce a Powder Punch, which is a powder that adds volume to your hair and soaks up the grease on the scalp.
+There are some products on the market that can help, but there is no actual cure for it.
+Philip Kingsley do some great products to help with scalp care and health.
+Alternatively, there are two more products that I can recommend.
+Kerastase produce a special Shampoo that helps reduce grease - Specifique Bain Clarfiant Shampoo, and Clynol produce a Powder Punch, which is a powder that adds volume to your hair and soaks up the grease on the scalp.
 It is not sold to help greasy hair, but it’s something I have used myself when I needed to get ready quickly and had no time to wash my hair.
 It instantly lifted my hair and also seemed to take the grease from my scalp.
-This is not a treatment but a quick easy to use product for a quick solution: http://www.clynol.com/clynol/en/en/home/we-create/hair-styling/texture/powder-punch-powder.html.
+This is not a treatment but a quick easy to use product for a quick solution.

-If the above links do not work for you, I suggest that you change your diet.
+If the above products do not work for you, I suggest that you change your diet.
 Eat more vegetables, and if you drink alcohol drink less, or try not to drink it for a week and see if that helps.
 It is logical that what you put into your body will keep your body healthy, as well as your scalp.

 I would also like to mention that without seeing you personally, and I do not know any of your personal history, the above is only a suggestion.
 However I do believe strongly that ‘what you eat is what you are’.
 Please check what you eat and what you drink!